Find Affordable College Courses

 Careers That Foreign Languages & Linguistics Grads May Go Into

-A degree in foreign languages and linguistics can lead to the following careers.
+A degree in foreign languages & linguistics can lead to the following careers.
 Since job numbers and average salaries can vary by geographic location, we have only included the numbers for NY, the home state for Stony Brook University.

 Occupation Jobs in NY Average Salary in NY